top of page

 • Today: The Manchones gallery features ~473 sculptures at 8–10 m depth, a living substrate for coral and a training ground for calm, visual dives.
 MUSA

-MUSA vs Manchones — quick chooser
+MUSA vs Manchones — Quick Chooser

 • Choose MUSA if you want fixed visuals for MUSA diving for beginners, easy navigation, and iconic photos.